hackclub/sprig/docs/UPLOAD.md

 ### Join the group!

 For most Linux distributions, you need to add your user to the `dialout` group.
-If this group exists, or it doesn't work, add your user to the `uucp` group instead.
+If this doesn't exists, or it doesn't work, add your user to the `uucp` group instead.

 If you're on Arch, or an Arch-based distro, you will likely need to use `uucp` as the `dialout` group doesn't exist.